 About Build Pittsburgh

 Build Pittsburgh, AIA Pittsburgh’s annual continuing education conference and exhibitor show, brings together a community of architects and built industry professionals to engage in institutional learning.
 The largest, best attended continuing education event in our region, Build Pittsburgh also provides an opportunity to interact, network, and connect with all aspects of the built industry.
-Last year, approximately 250 design/build professionals attended Build Pittsburgh.
+Last year, over 380 design/build professionals attended Build Pittsburgh.

 Earn AIA/CES Learning Units and Maintain your LEED Credentials!